Other Wireless Attack Surfaces

 Factory-fitted DAB radios are standard on most new vehicles, and the head unit processing broadcast data typically connects to the CAN bus.
 Because DAB is a broadcast medium, a single attacker transmission reaches every receiver in range simultaneously.

-Davis built a custom DAB transmitter from OpenDigitalRadio components and a USRP B200, then extended it into a fuzzer covering every protocol layer without touching the radio modulation.
-Testing against in-vehicle head units from multiple manufacturers produced code execution via a malformed JPEG or PNG through MOT, format-string conditions in DLS and ensemble label fields, SQL injection candidates where ensemble metadata is stored in a local database, and buffer overflow candidates in FIG database parsers.
-In some architectures, D-Bus interfaces on the head unit were bound to all network interfaces and exposed CAN access, enabling ADAS feature manipulation after gaining code execution.
+Davis built a custom DAB transmitter from OpenDigitalRadio components and a USRP B200, then turned it into a fuzzer that reached every protocol layer without touching the radio modulation.
+Run against in-vehicle head units from several manufacturers, it turned up a range of bugs.
+A malformed JPEG or PNG delivered through MOT gave code execution.
+DLS and ensemble label fields carried format-string conditions.
+Ensemble metadata stored in a local database produced SQL injection candidates, and FIG database parsers produced buffer overflow candidates.
+On some architectures the head unit's D-Bus interfaces were bound to all network interfaces and exposed CAN access, so code execution led to ADAS feature manipulation.

 A single low-power transmitter on an unused DAB frequency can reach every compatible receiver driving through the coverage area, with no per-vehicle targeting required.